mihaigisca/mihaigisca/README.md

-- 👋 Hi, I’m @gmishka96 ✨
+- 👋 Hi, my name is Mihai ✨
-- 👀 I’m interested in firmware and software technologies (C, C#, Android) ✨
-- 🌱 I’m currently learning WPF and FreeRTOS ✨